 The GP PEIR analyzes these thresholds on pages 5.15-24 through 5.15-36.
 The GP PEIR concluded that implementation of the General Plan has the potential to exceed the level of service standard (LOS D) established and impacts are significant without mitigation related to the listed roadway segments in Table 5.15-J of the GP PEIR.
-In addition, although not foreseeable, under the Maximum scenarios, nearly every roadway in the City and Sphere areas would also operate at below LOS D.
+As relevant to the Proposed Project, the GP PEIR identified that even under the typical scenario, La Siera between Magnolia and Dufferin would operate below acceptable levels of service.
+In addition, although not foreseeable, under the Maximum scenarios, nearly every roadway in the City and Sphere areas would also operate at or below LOS D.